 A pinch of modern, a dash of bohemian, and a whole lot of lovely make up today’s wedding.
-A talented team of Texas vendors including Flora + Fauna, Thirty Day Dash, and Sweetwater Stems had a part in Alaina and Arie’s big day, which included fab details like an impeccable Elizabeth Fillmore wedding gown, a sleek floral wall, and a modern minimalist reception.
+A talented team of Texas vendors including Flora + Fauna, Sweet Events, and Sweetwater Stems had a part in Alaina and Arie’s big day, which included fab details like an impeccable Elizabeth Fillmore wedding gown, a sleek floral wall, and a modern minimalist reception.
 Let’s jump in!

 Here’s an absolutely inspiring wedding styled shoot with a botanical, ethereal feel.
 With its clean and modern palette of creamy whites and various shades of soft green, Julie Paisley Photography captured the natural styling of Cedarwood Weddings‘ alchemy-themed wedding shoot.
 Adding geodes and quartz to wedding tablescapes and other decor elements are a hot wedding trend right now, and we love how the white quartz is perched as a cake topper.
 Our eyes are loving those tulips, but we’re so smitten over the foliage and the greenery, especially as they snake out in the terrariums.
 Such a fun concept!